Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNN Architecture Refinement

 General GNN architectures in Eq.~(\ref{eq:GNN}) contain two essential components: the aggregation function $\operatorname{AGGREGATE}(\cdot)$ to integrate information from the discovered neighbors, and the update function $\operatorname{UPDATE}(\cdot)$ to combine the learned neighbor messages with the initial ego representation.
-Given the original local neighbors and the extended non-local neighbors on heterophilic graphs, existing GNN architecture refinement methods contribute to fully exploiting the neighbor information from the following aspects by accordingly revising $\operatorname{AGGREGATE}(\cdot)$ and $\operatorname{UPDATE}(\cdot)$: (1) {\it{Adaptive message aggregation}} discriminates the messages of similar neighbors from dissimilar ones; (2) {\it{Ego-neighbor separation}} focuses on the difference between ego representations and their neighbor messages; (3) {\it{Inter-layer combination}} emphasizes the effect of different propagation ranges (\ie, the number of GNN layers) on node representation learning.
-All these three aspects come to the same destination: boosting the expressive ability of GNNs for heterophilic graphs by encouraging distinguishable and discriminative node representations.
+Given the original local neighbors and the extended non-local neighbors on heterophilic graphs, existing GNN architecture refinement methods contribute to fully exploiting the neighbor information from the following aspects by accordingly revising $\operatorname{AGGREGATE}(\cdot)$ and $\operatorname{UPDATE}(\cdot)$: (1) {\it{Identifiable message aggregation}} discriminates and enhances the messages of similar neighbors from dissimilar ones; (2) {\it{Inter-layer combination}} emphasizes the effect of different propagation ranges (\ie, the number of GNN layers) on node representation learning.
+All these two aspects come to the same destination: boosting the expressive ability of GNNs for heterophilic graphs by encouraging distinguishable and discriminative node representations.